Kommuru-Jayavardhan-Reddy/Expense-tracker-pro/README.md

 # 💰 Expense Tracker Pro

-A professional **console-based Expense Management Application** developed using **Python** and **SQL**.
+A professional **console-based Expense Management Application** developed using **Python** and **SQLite**.
 The application enables users to efficiently manage daily expenses by recording, updating, searching, and analyzing expense records.
 It demonstrates Python programming, SQL, Object-Oriented Programming (OOP), exception handling, and database management.

 ---